Transition from Statistical to Hardware-Limited Scaling in Photonic Quantum State Reconstruction: Introduction

-In this paper, we address this gap by reporting the experimental discovery of a fundamental accuracy bound---a ``Hardware Horizon''---for shadow tomography on integrated photonics.
+In this paper, we address this gap by reporting the experimental characterization of a hardware-dependent systematic error floor---an operational ``Hardware Horizon''---for shadow tomography on integrated photonics.
 We implement a classical analogue of density matrix reconstruction on a programmable eight-channel QuiX Quantum photonic processor~\cite{QuixQuantum2025}.
 By contrasting extensive numerical simulations with experimental data, we identify two distinct scaling regimes.
-In the \textit{Statistical Regime}, reconstruction error decreases according to the theoretical prediction $\mathcal{O}(M^{-1/2})$.
-However, we observe a phase transition into a \textit{Device Regime}, where the fidelity saturates despite increased measurement statistics ($M$).
+In the \textit{Statistical Regime}, reconstruction error decreases according to the theoretical prediction $\mathcal{O}(M^{-1/2})$, characteristic of a variance-dominated regime.
+However, we observe a crossover into a \textit{Device Regime}, a bias-dominated regime where the fidelity saturates despite increased measurement statistics ($M$).
 This saturation reveals that the reconstruction is no longer limited by sample size, but by the intrinsic spectral distortion of the realized unitary group.
 Through a phenomenological error model, we decouple the mechanisms driving this saturation, demonstrating that it arises from the competition between static coherent spectral distortion and dynamic decoherence.
-We establish that this intrinsic noise floor imposes a hard bound on accuracy that statistical accumulation cannot overcome.
+We establish that this device-specific error floor imposes a systematic saturation limit on accuracy that statistical accumulation cannot overcome.
 These findings suggest that the utility of shadow tomography on NISQ hardware is defined by a specific scaling law involving hardware parameters, necessitating the development of active compensation strategies to bridge the gap between the theoretical purity of the Haar measure and the noisy reality of integrated photonics.

 The remainder of this paper is structured as follows: In Section~\ref{sec:theory}, we describe our methodology, including the experimental setup on the photonic chip and the core principles of the reconstruction algorithm.
 Section~\ref{sec:numerics} presents the numerical simulations that validate the analytical model and establish the theoretical baseline.
 In Section~\ref{sec:expres}, we detail the experimental results, deriving the phenomenological error model that defines the Hardware Horizon.
 Finally, in Section~\ref{sec:conclusion}, we discuss the implications of these hardware-imposed limits for future quantum state characterization.
 The detailed theoretical derivations for the reconstruction formula, Haar-measure generation, and the analytical Frobenius norm are provided in Appendices \ref{subsec:reconstruction_theory}, \ref{app:haar_measure} and \ref{app:frobenius}.